8 Minute Read

-If you’re like most workers who value a 401(k) second only to health benefits, the day you receive your enrollment package is an exciting one.
-Soon you’ll be building your retirement nest egg with the help of your employer’s (hopefully) generous 401(k) match—you can’t wait to get started.
+If you value your company’s 401(k) benefit, the day you receive your enrollment package is an exciting one.
+Soon you’ll be building your retirement nest egg with the help of your employer’s 401(k) match and the right investment selections—you can’t wait to get started!

 So you rip open your envelope and glance over the contents: forms, a nice-looking brochure, and maybe a letter from your employer welcoming you to the company’s 401(k).
 Once you’ve read the letter, however, the rest of the materials simply don’t make a lot of sense.
-There’s information about vesting, beneficiaries, equities, risk assessments and mutual fund options, but nothing’s clicking.
+There’s information about vesting, beneficiaries, equities, risk assessments, and 401(k) selections—but nothing’s clicking.

 The only thing that seems clear is that investing in a 401(k) is important business.
 Your ability to retire depends on you getting it right.
 But how can you make such major, long-term decisions when you don’t even understand what the choices are?

-The best place to start is your company’s Plan Document, according to Drew McMillin, an investing professional in Nashville, TN.
-This document provides all the important details specific to your company’s retirement plan like the employer match and vesting schedule.
+The best place to start making your 401(k) selections is your company’s Plan Document, according to Drew.
+This document gives you all the important details specific to your company’s retirement plan, like the employer match and vesting schedule.

 What’s a vesting schedule?
-The money you put into the 401(k) and its growth is always yours.
+It’s an outline for when the money your company contributes to your 401(k) is completely yours.
+The money you put into the 401(k) and its growth are always yours.
 But many companies require you to remain employed a certain number of years before the money they contribute to your 401(k) is 100% yours.
 With each year of employment, an increased percentage of the employer match is yours to take with you if you leave your job.

-The Plan Document also includes information about the fees related to your 401(k), the services available to you, and how to make changes to your account.
+The Plan Document also includes information about the fees related to your 401(k), the services available to you, and how to make changes to your 401(k) portfolio.

 Your Action Step: The more you understand about the specifics of your 401(k) plan, the more confident you’ll be.
-If you don’t have a copy of your Plan Document, contact your human resources department for one.
+If you don’t have a copy of your Plan Document, contact your HR department.
 They should be able to give you a copy or tell you where to find one.

-Step Two: Don’t Overlook Your Beneficiary Designation Form
+Step 2: Don’t Overlook Your Beneficiary Designation Form

 Anyone who’s filled out a life insurance application is familiar with a beneficiary form.
 This is where you state who will receive your 401(k) money in the event of your death.
 If you’re married and have kids, this probably won’t be a tough decision.